Pneumococcal Vaccine

 Site: The deltoid muscle is the preferred location for PCV13/PCV15 vaccination in older children and PCV15/PCV20 vaccination in adults.
 The preferred injection site for PCV13/PCV15 for infants and young children is vastus lateralis in the anterolateral thigh.

-Vaccination schedule according to CDC and ACIP
+Vaccination Schedule According to the CDC and ACIP

 Infants and children

 CDC and ACIP suggest using PCV (PCV13 or PCV15) for children (2–59 months).
 PCV13 and PCV15 can be used interchangeably.
-PCV15 is not indicated for those who have received four doses of PCV13 or age-appropriate complete PCV13 vaccination series.
-It is important to note that the minimum age for this first dose is six weeks for PCV13/15 and 2 years for PPSV 23.
+PCV15 is not indicated for those who have received 4 doses of PCV13 or age-appropriate complete PCV13 vaccination series.
+It is important to note that the minimum age for this first dose is 6 weeks for PCV13/15 and 2 years for PPSV 23.
 Preterm infants should be vaccinated according to chronological age regardless of birth weight.

 • Infants aged 2–6 months: Four doses of pneumococcal conjugate vaccine (PCV13 or PCV15) are recommended.
-Administer PCV13 or PCV15 to infants in a sequence of 4 doses (3 primary and one booster).
+Administer PCV13 or PCV15 to infants in 4 doses (3 primary and 1 booster).
 The primary series consists of 3 doses of PCV.
-Infants obtaining the first dose at age ≤6 months should be administered three doses of PCV at intervals of approximately eight weeks.
+Infants obtaining the first dose at age ≤ 6 months should be administered 3 doses of PCV at intervals of approximately 9 weeks.
 The minimum interval is of 4 weeks.
-The booster(fourth) dose is advised at age 12–15 months.
-It should be administered ≥8 weeks after the third dose.
-Hence the recommended schedule is one dose of PCV 13/PCV15 at 2, 4, 6 months, and 12 to 15 months.
+The booster (fourth) dose is advised at age 12–15 months.
+It should be administered ≥ 8 weeks after the third dose.
+Hence the recommended schedule is 1 dose of PCV 13/PCV15 at 2, 4, 6 months, and 12 to 15 months.

 • Children and adolescents aged 6–18 years with CSF leak, immunocompromising condition, or cochlear implant: If a dose of PCV13/PCV15 has not been given earlier, a single dose of PCV13 or PCV15 is advised, regardless of previously received PPSV23 or PCV7.